Inui-senpai/DDLCModTemplate2.0/README.md

 > **The DDLC Mod Template is not affiliated in any way with Team Salvato nor is it designed for the sequel "Doki Doki Literature Club Plus".
 Do not use the template nor its code for unofficial DDLC patches, fixes, etc.**

 > [!NOTE]
-> For legacy Ren'Py support (Ren'Py 6.99-7.8.7), see the [Python 2](https://github.com/Bronya-Rand/DDLCModTemplate2.0/tree/python-2) branch of the mod template.
+> For legacy Ren'Py support (Ren'Py 6.99.12 - 7.8.7), see the deprecated [Python 2](https://github.com/Bronya-Rand/DDLCModTemplate2.0/tree/python-2) branch of the mod template.

 ---